-Hard disks are often containing the bundle of important information and a huge capacity to store valuable data.
-But no one would be interest to backup their data or important files so that it can be recovered easily after hard disk failure or corruption.
+Taking backup of hard disks data is crucial as it may help you resurrect lost files and folders in case of accidental deletion or hard disk formatting.
+The misery is, no one is careful enough to backup their data or important files.
+Backup copy is a still a great and easy way to recover data after external or internal hard disk failure / corruption.
 Hard disk failure can happen anytime due to bad power supply, virus attack, damaged block and sectors, corrupted operating system files e.g., NTLDR, boot.ini, msdos.sys etc.

 Here, are the list of top 6 reasons of hard disk failure with its solutions which will surely help’s the user to recover data from the conditions easily and without affecting or modifying any data.
 If in any conditions, the solutions mentioned below would unable to resolve issue, then switch to any hard disk recovery software immediately to avoid any further damages to the system or to the data.

 Firmware or Manufacturer Faults:

 - The hard disk is undetectable or not recognized at all by the System.

 - The system fails to boot or hang in mid of the booting process.

 This problem could occur mainly with the brand new hard disk which prevents hard disk to work properly.
 It can happen even just after few days of purchasing and the may have high probability that manufacturers had delivered the fault disk.
 These types of hard disks are delivered to customer without testing.